The Best Halloween Movies For Kids From Sweet to Scary

 Hocus Pocus for 10+

-Sarah Jessica Parker, Bette Midler, Nas Kathy Najimy are the Sanderson Sisters, dead witches from the 17th Century that come back to life one Halloween and have silly, spooky thrills interacting with modern technology in suburban Salem, Massachusetts before being outwitted by local kids.
-Full of sightgags and family-friendly punchlines.
+Sarah Jessica Parker, Bette Midler, and Kathy Najimy are the Sanderson Sisters, dead witches from the 17th Century that come back to life for a Halloween full of silly, spooky thrills.
+Full of sight gags and family-friendly punchlines and the sisters interact with modern suburban Salem kids.

 Coraline for ages 10+